Be Bold Blog

 The rich diversity of the city is reflected in the CSB student body and throughout the university as a whole.
 Over half of UST’s students are minorities, and many are first-generation college students.
 UST is also recognized by the federal government as a Hispanic-Serving Institution, reflecting its greater-than-25-percent Hispanic student population.

 And with over 7,000 business school alumni — many of whom settled in the Houston area — there are plenty of opportunities for current students to link up with and learn from successful graduates.
-“We are always evaluating new ways to leverage our alumni connections and industry contacts for the benefits of the students,” Dr. Enzler shares.

 Go beyond “business as usual” with a degree from UST